reliancehie/reports-catalog/README.md

 ### Alcohol and Drug Misuse (SBIRT)
 **Measure Description**
-Provides a list of patients aged 12 and older who received appropriate "screening, brief intervention, and referral to treatment" (SBIRT) for alcohol or other substance abuse.
+Provides a list of patients aged 12 and older who received appropriate screening, brief intervention, and referral to treatment (SBIRT) for alcohol or other substance abuse.
 **Data Sources**
 ADTs, CCDs, LABs, Claims and Encounters
 **Input Parameters**